dijasila/GPAW/doc/documentation/xc/exx.rst

 In the last figure, the curve marked ``GPAW (nonself.)`` is a non-selfconsistent PBE0 calculation using self-consistent PBE orbitals.

 It should be noted, that the implementation lacks an optimized effective potential.
-Therefore the unoccupied states utilizing EXX as inplemented in GPAW usually approximate (excited) electron affinities.
+Therefore the unoccupied states utilizing EXX as implemented in GPAW usually approximate (excited) electron affinities.
 Therefore calculations utilizing Hartree-Fock exchange are usually a bad basis for the calculation of optical excitations by lrTDDFT.
 As a remedy, the improved virtual orbitals (IVOs, [HA71]_) were implemented.
-There requested excitation basis can be choosen by the keyword ``excitation`` and the state by ``excited`` where the state is counted from the HOMO downwards:
+The requested excitation basis can be chosen by the keyword ``excitation`` and the state by ``excited`` where the state is counted from the HOMO downwards:

 .. literalinclude:: ivo_hft.py